zhaohanyun/Glister/README.md

 -  Zechen Huang huangzechen@sjtu.edu.cn
    - Deploy the backend frameworks and tools on the cloud server.
    - Configure the backend directory and write shell scripts to control the app.
-   - Test and debug skeletal functions.
+   - Test and debug skeletal and MVP functions.
-   - Write the APIs.
+   - Write the APIs of the backend functions.